dhanendra-kumar/logicaldk.github.io/_posts/blogs/git/2018-08-23-git-latest-commit.md

 excerpt: In this blog post you will learn, how to find the latest git commit from all branches.
 ---

-To find the latest git coomit from all branches, you need to understand with some set of commands.
+To find the latest git commit from all branches, you need to understand with some set of commands.

 Command 1: List all remote branches.